token2/Migration-Toolset/README.md

 #### Note: the  toolset uses the following third-party executables:
 **Windows and Linux**

 *qrscan.exe* - used to decode the contents of the QR code to text and to convert QR to svg.
-This is a part qrscan project (https://github.com/sayanarijit/qrscan)
+This is a part qrscan project (https://github.com/sayanarijit/qrscan).
+For linux, use `pip install qrcode` to add the qrcode module

 ## Usage syntax